DOI-ONRR/doi-extractives-data/blog-site/src/pages/moving-to-database/index.md

 ![Diagram of database relationships, listing fields for query root, commodity, commodity aggregate, commodity aggregate fields, commodity average fields, commodity max fields, commodity min fields, commodity stddev fields, commodity stddev pop fields, commodity stddev samp fields, powered by graphql voyager](./database-voyager.jpg)

+<span class="caption">With <a href="https://github.com/APIs-guru/graphql-voyager">GraphQL Voyager</a>, you can visualize your data model</span>

 ## Federalist to cloud.gov

 Moving to a database means migrating away from our excellent static-site hosting service, [Federalist](https://federalist.18f.gov/).
 We were one of Federalist’s first customers, and it has been a reliable service that allows us to [focus on our content instead of worrying about compliance and servers](https://federalist.18f.gov/assets/documents/doi-success.pdf).

 Thankfully, we have a database-friendly alternative in the form of [cloud.gov](https://cloud.gov/).
-We realize the same compliance benefits, but we’ll now have the ability to host our Hasura and database services using [Docker containers](https://www.docker.com/) in the cloud.
+We get the same compliance benefits, but we’ll have the ability to host our Hasura and database services using [Docker containers](https://www.docker.com/) in the cloud.

 ## Conclusion

 We’re in the middle of all of this right now.
 We’ve configured our data within Hasura, but we have yet to migrate to cloud.gov and deploy the site using these services.
-We’ll share more about our progress as we go along, but you can track our developments at [our GitHub repository](https://github.com/ONRR/doi-extractives-data).
+We’ll share more as we go along, but you can track our progress at [our GitHub repository](https://github.com/ONRR/doi-extractives-data).